your-trickster/your-trickster.github.io/wiki/dichotomies.md

 - constructivists have optimistic feeling and pessimistic thinking.
 Thus, the sphere of feelings is imbalanced for them, and their thinking they're not as confident in, ending up being more neurotic;
 - emotivists have optimistic thinking and pessimistic feeling.
 Feelings are not overindulged in, this sphere is more flexible for them, while thinking is quite immovable.

+### Accords vs Discords

+- accord types have optimistic intuition and pessimistic sensation (optimistic about potentials, flexible about limits).
+Trust their intuition, but don't think they understand structure enough to go off their own thinking;
+- discord types have optimistic sensation and pessimistic intuition (inflexible about limits, pessimistic about potentials).
+Don't trust their intuition, but think they understand structures enouhj to go off their own thinking, which may tend to be black-and-white.

 ## Asymmetric dichotomies